-\$0 copay for Medicarecovered diabetic monitoring supplies.

-\$0 copay for Medicarecovered diabetic therapeutic shoes or inserts.

-\$0 copay for Medicarecovered diabetes selfmanagement training services.
-20% of the total cost for Medicare-covered diabetic monitoring supplies.
+\$0 copay for Medicarecovered diabetic monitoring supplies. \$0 copay for Medicarecovered diabetic therapeutic shoes or inserts. \$0 copay for Medicarecovered diabetes selfmanagement training services.

-20% of the total cost for Medicare-covered diabetic therapeutic shoes or inserts.

-\$0 copay for Medicare-covered diabetes self-management training services.
+20% of the total cost for Medicarecovered diabetic monitoring supplies.
+20% of the total cost for Medicarecovered diabetic therapeutic shoes or inserts. \$0 copay for Medicarecovered diabetes selfmanagement training services.

-Sorvices that are covered for you What you must pay when you get these services Services that are covered for you In-Network Out-of- Network Preferred blood glucose meters: OneTouch Verio Reflect & Verio Flex Freestyle Lite & Freedom Lite Preferred test strips: OneTouch Ultra Blue OneTouch Verio Freestyle Lite Freestyle (original test strips) Freestyle Precision Neo Precision Xtra Precision Xtra Beta Ketone Strips Preferred blood glucose meters (prior authorization required) Abbott's Freestyle Libre 2 & 3 Dexcom's G6 & G7 Non-preferred test strips and monitoring systems require prior authorization regardless of quantity.
+Samples that are accorded for you What you must pay when you get these services Services that are covered for you In-Network Out-of- Network Preferred blood glucose meters: OneTouch Verio Reflect & Verio Flex Freestyle Lite & Freedom Lite Preferred test strips: OneTouch Ultra Blue OneTouch Verio Freestyle Lite Freestyle (original test strips) Freestyle Precision Neo Precision Xtra Precision Xtra Beta Ketone Strips Preferred blood glucose meters (prior authorization required) Abbott's Freestyle Libre 2 & 3 Dexcom's G6 & G7 Non-preferred test strips and monitoring systems require prior authorization regardless of quantity.

-Complete that are consend for your What you must pay when you get these services Services that are covered for you In-Network Out-of- Network Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 10 of this document as well as Chapter 3, Section 7.)
+Durable medical equipment (DME) and related supplies

+(For a definition of durable medical equipment, see Chapter 10 of this document as well as Chapter 3, Section 7.)

 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

 With this Evidence of Coverage document, we sent you ATRIO Freedom (PPO)'s list of DME.
 The list tells you the brands and manufacturers of DME that we will cover.
 This most recent list of brands, manufacturers, and suppliers is also available on our website at atriohp.com.

-Plan does not have preferred vendors/manufacturers for DME.
+LinCare serves as ATRIO Health Plans preferred DME provider for the following categories: Respiratory Therapy, Enteral Nutrition Therapy, Negative Pressure Wound Therapy, and Ostomy, Urological, Wound Care and Corresponding Supplies and select DME supplies including oxygen, mobility aids (e.g. wheelchairs) and CPAP.
+Members pay lower cost-sharing for DME equipment and supplies provided through LinCare.
+Note: other DME providers are available in our network, but at a higher in-network (non-preferred) cost-sharing level.
+LinCare may reach out to you proactively to see if they can help expidite any needs you may have.

 Our list may not limit the brands of speech generating devices that you can purchase.
 We must cover all brands of speech generating devices without limitation.
 Also, if you are required to obtain diabetic supplies, our list may not completely limit certain types of diabetic supplies.
 We are required to keep on our list diabetic monitors with big font and diabetic monitors which the physically disabled can use.
 If you don't find what you need, call our plan.

-20% of the total cost for Medicare-covered durable medical equipment.
-Your cost sharing for Medicare oxygen equipment coverage is 20% of the total cost, every 36 months.
+10% to 20% of the total cost for Medicarecovered durable medical equipment.
+Your cost sharing for every 36 months.

+Your cost sharing for Medicare oxygen equipment coverage is 10% to 20% of the total cost, every 36 months.
 30% of the total cost for Medicare-covered durable medical equipment.
-Your cost sharing for Medicare oxygen equipment coverage is 30% of the total cost, every 36 months.
+Your cost sharing for Medicare oxygen equipment coverage is 30% of the total cost.